Superboy: Superboy OMAC

-All-Star: Superman
+Clark Kent (All-Star Superman)

 During an adventure in Smallville while he is still a youth, Clark Kent of All-Star Superman is aided by the time-spanning Superman Squad featuring the present Superman in disguise as the Unknown Superman, Kal Kent, and the 5th-dimension Superman.
 While aiding the Squad, Clark misses a chance to save the life of Jonathan Kent.

-In writing about the version of Superman in his series, writer Grant Morrison said, "Ma & Pa Kent—one dead.
+In writing about the version of Superman in their series, writer Grant Morrison said, "Ma & Pa Kent—one dead.
 We're going with the version where Pa Kent has died.
 That's the day Superboy becomes a man."
 Dialogue between several characters implies that young Clark is a costumed adventurer, but he is never referred to as "Superboy".